dalenewman/Transformalize/README.md

 INNER JOIN Company co ON (co.Id = p.CompanyId);
 ```

+As you can see by the query above, with just five entities, there is some
-As the model and data grow, the query's complexity will
+complexity in retrieving the data.
+Moreover, as the model and data grow, the query's complexity
-increase, and it's performance will decrease.
+increases, and retrieval performance decreases.

-#### Order Line
+#### A Single Entity: OrderLine

-Let's start with `OrderLine` since it's related to everything.
+Let's start with `OrderLine` since it is the most important fact in our model, and it is related
-Create *c:\temp\Business.Xml* and copy the XML:
+to everything.
+Create the file *c:\temp\Business.Xml* and copy/paste the XML below into it:

 ```xml
 <cfg name="Business">